Snowflake Integration with Grip Security - Posture (SSPM)

 Create SSPM role

 Copy and paste the query below, but DO NOT press ENTER!
-Until you replace the required details for commands 3 (GRANT ROLE) and 4 (GRANT USAGE ON WAREHOUSE) see below instructions.
+Until you replace the required details for commands 3 (GRANT ROLE) command 4 (ALTER USER) and 5 (GRANT USAGE ON WAREHOUSE) see below instructions.

 USE ROLE accountadmin;